dPhish/Documentation/modules/drill/courses.md

     - An information bar displays details about the quiz like quiz name, description, and actions (edit/questions/delete).

     ![Drill-Phish courses quiz management!](../../assets/drill/courses/course_quiz_management.png "Drill-Phish courses quiz management")

+    > [!NOTE]
+    > The system allows to sort quiz by column headers by `Name` to help administrators organize and analyze quiz of course efficiently.

     1. #### Create New Quiz